 What can be regularly seen are lots of fascinating smaller creatures: monkeys, gibbons, butterflies, bats and hundreds of different kinds of birds; huge hardwood trees; pretty waterfalls; and incredible scenery – the karst-dotted Chiew Lan Lake at the centre of the park has been likened to a Thai Guilin.

-Enterprising Thais have also set up plenty of “soft adventure” activities in the park, from tubing, rafting and kayaking along the rivers, to elephant trekking, cave exploration and ziplining through the tree canopy.
+Enterprising people have also set up plenty of “soft adventure” activities in the park, from tubing, rafting and kayaking along the rivers, to elephant trekking, cave exploration and ziplining through the tree canopy.

-As transfer time from Krabi is close to 2 hours, Khao Sok is not really recommended for a day trip.
+As transfer time from Krabi is close to 2 hours each way, Khao Sok is not really recommended for a day trip.
 However, it is possible to visit from here on an overnight tour: in addition to being a more relaxing experience, this also allows you to experience the evening and early morning in the park, which are the best times to spot wildlife.
 A night on the floating raft houses at the lake is a memorable experience.

 To organise a trip from Krabi, it is best to contact one of the lodges or bungalow operations in Khao Sok directly.
-They will organise pick up and drop off in Krabi or Phuket; most also can arrange their own tours of the forest and should be able to tailor make a tour package for you.
+They will organise pick up and drop off in Krabi or Phuket; most also can arrange their own tours of the forest and lake, and should be able to tailor make a tour package for you.